krikzz/MEGA-PRO/mappers-se/readme.txt

 Offset for Genesis ROM: 0x100
 Offset for MasterSystem ROM: 0x7FE0

-User mapper should be stored as MEGA/mappers/XX.rbf Also for test purposes mapper can me loaded via USB.
+User mapper should be stored as MEGA/mappers/XX.rbf or stored with ROM in same folder Also for test purposes mapper can be loaded via USB.
 Refer to megalink tool for details